CodeReadingClubs/Resources/exercises.md

 ### Content

-The goal of this exercise is to start to think about which lines in the code define it's essence, have the biggest impact or need to be paid close attention to.
+The goal of these exercises is to start to think about which lines in the code define its essence, have the biggest impact or need to be paid close attention to.

 #### Option 1

 Start by examining the names of things.
-This is one method for discovering how the code fits together and it's intentions.
+This is one method for discovering how the code fits together and its intentions.
 It can help make the identifying important lines exercises less intimidating.

 ##### All variable/class/method names (5 mins)

 As a group, go through the code mechanically and create a list of all identifier names in the snippet.
 This can be done with one person scribing while others call out.
-If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short disussions to agree things.
+If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short discussions to agree on things.

 ##### Discussion (10 mins)

 * What can we learn from these names?
-* Which names are related to each other, from the names only?
+* Which elements are related to each other, from the names only?
 * Are there names that are ambiguous when looked at without context?

 #### Option 2

 ##### A random line (5 mins)

 Select a random line from the code in whatever way you like.
-I can be helpful to randomly pick 3 line numbers and the facilitator choose from them, which they think will be most interesting to talk about; but surprisingly, even a blank line can generate some conversation!
+It can be helpful to randomly pick 3 line numbers and have the facilitator choose from them, which they think will be most interesting to talk about; but surprisingly, even a blank line can generate some conversation!

 Examine this line individually.
 What is the main idea of this line?
 What lines does it relate to and why?